ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 * You have the appropriate knowledge of setting up and running your own systemd services.
 * You are comfortable working in CLI, compiling from sources and setting up cron jobs.

-Workflow of the setup is as follows:
+The workflow of the setup is as follows:

 1. There are 2 folders, one local and the rclone mount named Mount
 2. These 2 folders are merged via MergerFS and is mounted to another folder.
 All apps such as Plex, Radarr, Sonarr and such will be pointed to this folder.